Chris-pter/PostGIS-Plantation-GeoDB/README.md

 3. **Validation**: Check geometry types, validity, and spatial integrity.
 4. **Ingestion**: Imported via **QGIS**-"Export to PostgresSQL" tool.
 5. **Storage**: Each estate → its own schema; SRID EPSG:32650 (UTM Zone 50N) / EPSG:32649 (UTM Zone 49N).

 ---

-### Data Management Design
-OLTP & OLAP Use:
-* OLTP (Operational): Used at the estate schema level for updates, edits and version control.
-* OLAP (Analytical): Implemented in the master schema via SQL views for multi-estate/stakeholder overview.

----